babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 Custom ViewModels should not be defined as part of our tests; we should rely on `StubViewModel`s (from `BabylonSnapshotTestUtilities`) instead (although, in theory, setting up custom ViewModels could be useful in particular circumstances).

-This rule would be rather simple to enforce via Danger, using the following regex: `class .*ViewModel\W` inside every test file (that matched `.*Tests.*`).
+This rule would be rather simple to enforce via Danger, using the following regex: `class .*ViewModel\W` inside every test file.
+To do so, we should whitelist every file that matched `.*Tests.*`.

+Nevertheless, as of June 7th, 2019, we have 254 occurences of this rule in 251 files.
+As such, I believe this rule should only be enforced via Danger because using SwiftLint to monitor this would:
+a) trigger 254 new warnings
+b) mean that we'd have to refactor all of them to get rid of the already tremendous amount of warnings we currently have (~500); this would require a rather significant effort for very little benefit.

-In any case, we would only be able to detect new occurences of this anti-pattern.
-Pre-existing test files would not be analyzed since Danger will only inspect changes made in pull requests, therefore we should fix these pre-existing occurences in any case.
+Enforcing the rule with Danger wouldn't cause those issues but we would only be able to detect new occurences of this anti-pattern since Danger will only inspect changes made in pull requests.

 ### Mutating Current in `setUp()` but not restoring it in `tearDown()`

 ### Monitoring ViewController lifecycle directly instead of relying on `ScreenLifecycleEvent`

-With the introduction of `ScreenLifecycleEvent`, developers no longer require custom ViewControllers to intercept screen lifecycle events.
+With the introduction of `ScreenLifecycleEvent`, developers should no longer manually monitor the viewController's lifecycle events.
-This kind of monitoring can now easily be done in `BoxViewModel`'s that conform to `ScreenLifecycleAware` via `send(_: ScreenLifecycleEvent)`.
+Instead, this kind of monitoring can now easily be done through `BoxViewModel`'s that conform to `ScreenLifecycleAware` via `send(_: ScreenLifecycleEvent)`.

 Here's a brief example of how it was typically done in both Builders and FlowControllers: